PATRIC3/p3_docs/docroot/cli_tutorial/cli_getting_started.rst

     :ref:`cli::p3-get-genome-data` to process genome ID files created on a separate occasion or via other scripts that don't have the full power of :ref:`cli::p3-all-genomes`.
-If you don't specify any ``--attr`` values, you get the same output fields as found on the PATRIC genome list tab.
+If you don't specify any ``--attr`` values, you get the same output fields as found on the BV-BRC genome list tab.

     ::